-This got me thinking… many of us realise the importance of giving our body a good cleanse from time to time to get rid of toxins and create a healthy environment for our cells to live in, but a lot of people forget about cleaning out their home.
+Many of us realise the importance of giving our body a cleanse from time to time.
+This helps get rid of toxins and create a healthy environment for our cells to live in.
+But a lot of people forget about cleaning out their home.

 Did you know indoor air is typically 2-5 times more polluted than outdoor air?
 Not only this, but furnishings, upholstery, synthetic building materials and cleaning products in homes can emit a variety of toxic compounds e.g. formaldehyde.
 Indoor air pollution can also be caused by pollen, bacteria, and moulds, as outdoor air contaminants like car exhaust fumes find their way into buildings.

-10 Ways to detox your home
+10 Ways to Detox Your Home

 - Garden Mum